About the Position

 - A minimum of five (5) years of experience living in a Foreign Service embassy or consulate community abroad as an Eligible Family Member (EFM) or Member of Household (MOH).
-Please describe with specificity how this experience has equipped you with knowledge of employment and other socio-economic factors affecting Foreign Service family members, particularly via first-hand experience with the realities of family member employment and career development overseas.
+At least two (2) years of experience working as a CLO Coordinator.
+Please describe with specificity how this experience has equipped you with knowledge of the CLO program.
 Please provide start and end dates for qualifying periods.

-- Demonstrated facility with Microsoft Office Suite, including Outlook, Word, Excel, and PowerPoint; social media tools for professional purposes, such as LinkedIn and Facebook; and webinar tools, such as Teams, Webex, Google Meet, and GoToMeeting.
+- Solid writing skills with ability to communicate clearly and concisely on both technical and non-technical subjects.
+Demonstrated facility with Microsoft Office Suite, including Outlook, Word, Excel, and PowerPoint; Facebook; and webinar tools, such as Teams, Webex, and Google Meet.
 Please specify the applications with which you are familiar.

 In addition to the six ranking factors indicated above, you must be a U.S. Citizen as of the closing date of this announcement.

 - Federal resume (see important instructions for submitting a resume at the end of this announcement).

 Note: There is no vacancy announcement number.
 Please reference the position title: Program Coordinator (CLO) GS-301-13.

 In addition, each candidate must submit a supplemental statement that addresses each of the qualifications/ranking factors listed in the “Qualifications (Ranking Factors)” section of this vacancy announcement.
 List each ranking factor and describe in detail how your experience (paid or unpaid), education, or special training aligns with each factor.
 The supplemental statement should include your name, an answer to the U.S. citizenship question, and the title and grade of the position for which you are applying.
 Incomplete applications will not be considered.